 The category is very popular among homebuyers and the tenants, such as single professionals or small families, or individuals staying alone.
 Investors who want rental incomes also opt for such apartments.
 In metro cities like Bengaluru, Mumbai, or Delhi, a studio apartment located in developed areas can give better returns.

 Experts suggest some checkpoints before buying a studio apartment:

-Always check the amenities and features offered by the developer along with a studio apartment such as furniture, space allocations, appliances design, etc. Natural light is essential in such accommodations.
+Always check the amenities and features offered by the developer along with the apartment such as furniture, space allocations, appliances design, etc. Natural light is essential in such accommodations.

 Make sure that your living space is not too small, as it will impact your comfort level and feel-good factor.

-The price of a studio apartment varies with location, builder reputation, amenities offered and design etc. So always search properly from a budget perspective before buying a studio apartment.
+The price varies with location, builder reputation, amenities offered and design, etc. So always search properly from a budget perspective before buying a studio apartment.